kserve/website/docs/modelserving/storage/uri/uri.md

-# Predict on an InferenceService with a saved model from a URI
+# Deploy InferenceService with a saved model from a URI

 This doc guides to specify a model object via the URI (Uniform Resource Identifier) of the model object exposed via an `http` or `https` endpoint.

 This `storageUri` option supports single file models, like `sklearn` which is specified by a [joblib](https://joblib.readthedocs.io/en/latest/) file, or artifacts (e.g. `tar` or `zip`) which contain all the necessary dependencies for other model types (e.g. `tensorflow` or `pytorch`).
 Here, we'll show examples from both of the above.